Domestic sourcing: Benefits to the local economy

 According to IGD report, over 54% of consumers buy local food as they feel obliged to support local producers and farmers in 2006.
 An increase in domestic sourcing for the labour force would benefit the economy of the state or country by increasing the circular flow of income; it is estimated that every £10 spent on local product is worth a £25 increase in the circular flow of income of the local economy.
 When there is an increase in demand for domestic sourcing, local suppliers have to hire more people to meet the boost in the demand, these new workforces will spend more money in the local economy which will thereafter produce a positive multiplier effect.
 Further, local business tend to give more wages than most corporate chains, which means that employees will receive more disposable income.

 Protecting local culture

 There are many local business selling unique products or services such as handcrafting or tailored products that nowhere else can offer; supporting domestic sourcing could prevent large corporate chains taking over the high street, preventing small business from being eliminated.
 Domestic sourcing also encourages more entrepreneurs to start small businesses in local markets.

 Time zone advantage

-Firms that support domestic sourcing or manufacturing could enjoy the benefit of having the same time zone with the supplier, which means quicker respond from supplier for any enquiry or questions, sometimes a couple of minutes of delay in solving problems could cost millions for the business, it is always good to be easy to communicate supply.
+Many reputable engineers claim that sourcing within the time zone creates many advantages.
+These include often speaking the same language and decreased travel costs.